phax/as2-peppol-servlet/README.md

 * v5.1.0 - work in progress
     * Added support to handle headers of incoming messages - API change
+    * Added support for PEPPOL AS2 profile v2
 * v5.0.5 - 2019-06-18
     * Updated to peppol-commons 7.0.0
     * Updated to as2-lib 4.4.0